All Episodes

 I appreciate the call, Elizabeth.

-We will be back with much more right after this.
+We'll be back with much more right after this.

-Now here we are back to intent.
+Now, here we are back to intent.

-And he, of course, uh brought in immediately when Comey finished his press conference to tell us what we had just seen.
+And he, of course, brought in immediately when Comey finished his press conference to tell us what we had just seen.

-And Kate Baldwin said, So, Jeff, what's your big takeaway from this?
+And Kate Baldwin said, so, Jeff, what's your big takeaway from this?

 It's an enormous relief for Hillary Clinton and her campaign.